 Section 1201.
-Failure to Budget Debt Service.-If a local government unit having outstanding any general obligation bonds or notes or guaranteed revenue bonds or notes, lease rental debt or guaranty of authority obligations fails or refuses to make adequate provision in its budget for any fiscal year for the sums payable in respect of such bonds or notes, lease rental or guaranty in such year or shall fail to appropriate or pay the moneys necessary in such year for the payment of the amount of the guaranty, or as the case may be, of the maturing principal of and the interest on such bonds or notes or any of them, or any sinking fund obligation for such bonds or notes or guaranty or the lease rental payment coming due in the fiscal year of such budget or for which such appropriations or payments should have been made, then at the suit of the holder of any bond, note, or coupon or guaranty, or the holder of any authority obligation secured by a lease evidencing the acquisition of a capital asset or of any taxpayer of the local government unit, the court of common pleas of the county in which such local government unit is located shall, after a hearing held upon such notice to the local government unit as the court may direct, and upon a finding of such failure or neglect, by writ of mandamus, require the treasurer of the local government unit and it shall be the duty of such treasurer to pay into the sinking fund for each series of bonds or notes then outstanding, or for each guaranty or lease rental payment, the first tax moneys or other available revenues or moneys thereafter received in such fiscal year by such treasurer, equally and ratably for each series for which provision has not been made in proportion to debt service for such year on each such series then outstanding, or the amounts due upon guaranties or as rental under leases evidencing the acquisition of capital assets, as the case may be, until the sum on deposit in each sinking fund shall equal the moneys that should have been budgeted or appropriated for each such series.
+Failure to Budget Debt Service.-If a local government unit having outstanding any general obligation bonds or notes or guaranteed revenue bonds or notes, lease rental debt or guaranty of authority obligations fails or refuses to make adequate provision in its budget for any fiscal year for the sums payable in respect of such bonds or notes, lease rental or guaranty in such year or shall fail to appropriate or pay the moneys necessary in such year for the payment of the amount of the lease rental or guaranty, or as the case may be, of the maturing principal of and the interest on such bonds or notes or any of them, or any tax anticipation notes, or any sinking fund obligation for such bonds or notes or tax anticipation notes, or guaranty or the lease rental payment coming due in the fiscal year of such budget or for which such appropriations or payments should have been made, then at the suit of the holder of any bond, note, or tax anticipation note, or coupon or guaranty, or the holder of any authority obligation secured by a lease evidencing the acquisition of a capital asset or of any taxpayer of the local government unit, the court of common pleas of the county in which such local government unit is located, or, if located in two counties, then of either county, shall, after a hearing held upon such notice to the local government unit as the court may direct, and upon a finding of such failure or neglect, by writ of mandamus, require the treasurer of the local government unit and it shall be the duty of such treasurer to pay into the sinking fund for each series of bonds or notes then outstanding, or for each guaranty or lease rental payment, the first tax moneys or other available revenues or moneys thereafter received in such fiscal year by such treasurer, equally and ratably for each series for which provision has not been made in proportion to debt service for such year on each such series then outstanding, or the amounts due upon guaranties or as [rental under leases evidencing the acquisition of capital assets,] payments with respect to lease rental debt, as the case may be, (except that any priority on incoming tax moneys accorded to a separate sinking fund for tax anticipation notes under the authority of section 505, shall not be affected by this provision), until the sum on deposit in each sinking fund shall equal the moneys that should have been budgeted or appropriated for each such series.